-The venous system of the upper limb drains deoxygenated blood from the arm, forearm and hand.
-It can anatomically be divided into the superficial veins and the deep veins.
+The venous system of the upper limb drains deoxygenated blood from the upper arm, forearm and hand.
+It can be subdivided into the superficial system and the deep system.

 In this article, we shall look at the anatomy of the upper limb veins – their anatomical course, structure, and their clinical relevance.

 The major superficial veins of the upper limb are the cephalic and basilic veins.
 They are located within the subcutaneous tissue of the upper limb.

 At the border of the teres major, the vein moves deep into the arm.
 Here, it combines with the brachial veins from the deep venous system to form the axillary vein.

 At the shoulder, the cephalic vein travels between the deltoid and pectoralis major muscles (known as the deltopectoral groove), and enters the axilla region via the clavipectoral triangle.
 Within the axilla, the cephalic vein empties into axillary vein.

 At the elbow, the cephalic and basilic veins are connected by the median cubital vein.

 Perforating veins run between the deep and superficial veins of the upper limb, connecting the two systems.